mbask/fertplan/README.md

-  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its Nitrogen demand in table 15.2 (page 63) of the ‘Disciplinare’ to contribute to **A** component.
+  - **Crop**, this is the name of the crop to be sown and will be used to lookup the its Nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **A** component.
 The name must match one of the following crop names available.
 Partial matching is allowed, provided that the partial string is unique among crop names.
 The allowed crop names is: